Chymyst/chymyst-core/docs/chymyst02.md

 This optimization is completely mechanical: it consists of permuting the order of repeated molecules before applying the guard condition.
 The chemical machine could perform this code transformation automatically for all such reactions.
-As of version 0.1.8, `Chymyst Core` does not implement this optimization.
+As of version 0.2.0, `Chymyst` does not implement this optimization.

 ### Improving performance

 The solution we derived in the previous subsection uses a single reaction with repeated input molecules and guard conditions.
-It is these kinds of reactions that typically cause very slow performance of the chemical machine.
+This type of reactions typically causes slow performance of the chemical machine.
-Contention on the repeated input molecules will in effect reduce concurrency, while guard conditions will cause the chemical machine to enumerate many possible combinations of input molecules and to schedule reactions very slowly.
+Contention on repeated input molecules with cross-molecule guard conditions will force the chemical machine to enumerate many possible combinations of input molecules before scheduling a new reaction.
 To improve the performance, we need to avoid such reactions.

 For simplicity, we will now focus only on the “reduce” part of “map/reduce”.